top of page

 Where should I buy?

-Purchasing art online is one of the most economical ways to start a collection.
-There are numerous online platforms for buying and selling fine artwork.
-Artnet, Artsy, Artprice, Printed Editions and Saatchi Art are a few places to start.
-Buying from these trusted sites guarantees that you are protected and buying authentic artwork.
-All the galleries and dealers marketing and selling artwork on these platforms are vetted before partnering and given a membership.
-If you have a little more to splurge on artwork there are live online bidding opportunities at Christies, Sotheby’s and Phillips.
+Purchasing art online is the most economical ways to start a collection.
+There are several online platforms such as Artnet, Artsy, Artprice, Printed Editions and Saatchi Art, to name a few.
+Buying from these trusted sites guarantees you are protected and buying authentic artwork.
+Provenance is provided by galleries and dealers listed on these platforms.
+If you have more to splurge, there are live online bidding opportunities at Christies, Sotheby’s and Phillips.
+Bargain hunting takes time but with patience, research and persistence you can build a meaningful collection that will appreciate in value over time.

 ------------------------------------------------------------------------------------------------------------------------------------